gasbrieo/howto-react-vite-lib/README.md

 ## Overview

-**HowTo.NET.Lib** serves as a template for creating and publishing a React library using Vite, with CI/CD workflows for SonarCloud analysis and NPM package publishing.
+**HowTo.React.Vite.Lib** serves as a template for creating and publishing a React library using Vite, with CI/CD workflows for SonarCloud analysis and NPM package publishing.

 ## Features

 - GitHub Actions Workflow
   - Static analysis with SonarCloud
   - Automated publishing to NPM